zerowriter/zerowriter1/README.md

 An easy, DIY eink typewriter running on a raspberry pi zero.
 Perfect for beginners.

+This project is open-source.
+Do whatever you want with it.
+Please note the display drivers and waveshare code belongs to them.
+But buy their displays, they rock.

 Components list: https://github.com/zerowriter/zerowriter1/blob/main/componentslist

 pi zero setup steps: https://github.com/zerowriter/zerowriter1/blob/main/how-to-setup-your-pi